-When you’re single, you just need to provide for yourself, meaning you'll probably end up spending less than someone in a relationship.
+When you’re single and don't have any children or live with any relatives that depend on you, you just need to provide for yourself, meaning you'll probably end up spending less money than someone in a relationship.
 When you go grocery shopping, not only can you grab whatever tickles your fancy, but you’ll typically spend less than anyone in a relationship – unless you’ve decided to have a feast on your own.
-If you’re single and eat normal portions, you could expect to spend about £25.83 per week on grocery shopping.
-Now if you’re a couple, the bill would increase to £51.67 a week.
-And let’s not even mention households with children – those kinds of numbers would put anyone off having a family1!

 More time to hustle

 Relationships can take a lot of effort and time.
 Think about it; once you’re with someone, you can wave goodbye to quiet evenings.

 You go home and you’ve got to prepare dinner for you and your partner, do double the amount of washing up, listen to your partner complain about their day, and then before you know it, you’re falling asleep out of exhaustion.

 Well, when you’re single, you get plenty of free time, and the good news is that you can use it however you want.
 You could, for example, binge watch your favourite TV shows until 2 AM each weekend, or even invest your energy into projects or hobbies that could bring you some extra cash.

 Using your time to start a side hustle could help you boost your finances, and as a result, you could be in a better position to save.

 Your money, your priorities

 When you’re single, you’re in full control of your financial goals and life.
 You don’t need to worry about what someone else wants, and more importantly, you don’t have to make any compromise or sacrifice.
 It’s all about you and what you want.
 Sounds great, right?